RasmusEdgar/dintwm/README.md

 - ~~Make dintwm dynamical, by saving position of windows before tiling.~~
 - ~~Float -> Tile -> Float behaviour~~
 - ~~Enable auto tiling when new windows appear.~~
-- Add leftgap, rightgap and bottomgap
+- ~~Add leftgap, rightgap and bottomgap~~
 - Add dintwm bar
 - Create dmenu like feature if no suitable menu is found on aminet
+- Stop commodity with hotkey
+- Use github actions to build and package dintwm release

 ## Note on licensing